About MSBA Admissions

-Minimum score requirements for the TOEFL are 600 on the paper test, 250 on the computer based test, or 100 on the internet-based test.
+Minimum score requirements for the TOEFL are 600 on the paper test, 250 on the computer-based test, or 100 on the internet-based test.
 The minimum score for the IELTS is 7.0 out of 9.0.
-Although candidates who do not meet the score requirement are welcome to submit an application for admission, it is rare that someone with a score below the minimum is offered admission to the program.
+Although candidates who do not meet the score requirement are welcome to submit an application for admission, we rarely offer admission to someone with a score below the minimum.

-International candidates to refer to the language testing requirement immediately preceding to see if it is applicable.
-In addition, international candidates must have completed a 4-year undergraduate degree or the equivalent.
-We do require a degree equivalent to a 4-year US bachelor’s degree — 16 total years of education.
-We see a large number of international applicants with 3-year undergraduate degrees and generally speaking, those applicants usually need to complete a 1-year post graduate diploma to meet the degree requirement.
+International candidates should refer to the language testing requirement immediately preceding to see if it is applicable.
+In addition, international candidates must have completed a four-year undergraduate degree or the equivalent.
+We require a degree equivalent to a four-year U.S. bachelor’s degree—16 total years of education.
+We see a large number of international applicants with three-year undergraduate degrees; generally speaking, these applicants usually need to complete a one-year postgraduate diploma to meet the degree requirement.
 There are a number of organizations that perform academic credential evaluations.
-We recommend utilizing one of these services to determine the exact standing of your degrees.
+We recommend using one of these services to determine the exact standing of your degree/s.
 For example, you may want to visit World Education System at wes.org/ca/index.asp.